marlonecobos/rangemap/README.md

 Student: *Marlon E. Cobos*

-Mentors: *Narayani Barve, Vijay Barve, and Alberto Jiménez Valverde*
+Mentors: *Narayani Barve, Vijay Barve, and Alberto Jimenez Valverde*

 The species range maps project is motivated by the importance of information about species distribution for processes of conservation